bramvdbogaerde/objectsframework/README.md

 ## What do you think?

 ObjectsFramework is still work in progress, there is a lot that can be made better.
-I would be very to review your pull request, and accept contributions!
+I would really like to hear your ideas and opinion.

 If you've found some bug, please report via an issue.